Happyr/mq2php/Readme.md

 ### PHP-FPM (fastcgi)

-These headers must exist when you are using the HTTP executor.
+These headers must exist when you are using the FastCGI executor.

 #### fastcgi_host